Got lots of zucchini? Bake up a loaf of this classic zucchini bread! It’s easy to make, with the perfect balance of sweetness and spice.

 If you want to make it even more healthy, you can sub out 1/4 cup of the butter for applesauce, in equal measure.
 That will make it lower in fat.
 You can also use a fat-free Greek yogurt.

-For a gluten-free zucchini bread, just use a good quality gluten-free flour blend that subs cup-for-cup for regular all-purpose flour.
+For a gluten-free version, just use a good quality gluten-free flour blend that subs cup-for-cup for regular all-purpose flour.
 Here are a few that I would recommend:

 - King Arthur Flour Gluten-Free Measure for Measure Flour